semaphoreci/docs/docs/reference/sem-command-line-tool.md

 The `sem create notification` command can only create a single rule under the newly created notification.
-However, you can now use the `sem edit notification` command to add as many rules as you like to the specified notification.
+However, you can now use the `sem edit notification` command to add as many rules as you like to a notification.

-Tip: you can use just a single Incoming WebHook from Slack for all your notifications as this Incoming WebHook has access to all the channels of a Slack Workspace.
+Tip: you can use a single Incoming WebHook from Slack for all your notifications as this Incoming WebHook has access to all the channels of a Slack Workspace.

 ### List notifications

-You can list all the available notifications under the current organization with the `sem get notifications` command.
+You can list all the available notifications within your current organization with the `sem get notifications` command.

 ``` bash